openebs-archive/openebs-docs/docs/configurepools.md

 <br>

 <h2><a class="anchor" aria-hidden="true" id="sparse-pool-deepdive"></a>Sparse Pool deep dive </h2>

 OpenEBS installation process creates the following defaults :

-- One sparse disk is created on each node in the cluster
+- One sparse disk is created on each node in the cluster  once you enable the  `OPENEBS_IO_INSTALL_DEFAULT_CSTOR_SPARSE_POOL` ENV in the openebs operator YAML file before its is getting applied.
-- A ready to use cStorPool config called `cstor-sparse-pool` .
+- After the previous step, a ready to use cStorPool config called `cstor-sparse-pool` .
 This `cstor-sparse-pool` config has a `cStor Pool` instance on every node of the cluster.
 - One StorageClass called `openebs-cstor-sparse` that points to `cstor-sparse-pool`

 <img src="/docs/assets/svg/sparsepool.svg" alt="OpenEBS configuration flow" style="width:100%">